About

 Public Engagement

-The programme fosters engagement with the political and policy world outside academia through various dissemination initiatives: co-organized events, public lectures, policy briefs and op-eds in blogs and the press, and by reaching out to civil society and the public sphere through digital media and social networks.
+The programme fosters engagement with the political and policy world outside academia through various dissemination initiatives: co-organised events, public lectures, policy briefs, and op-eds in blogs and the press, and by reaching out to civil society and the public sphere through digital media and social networks.

 International Connections

-EGPP acts as a global hub in which research initiatives converge through project collaboration, events organization and collaborative publications.
+The EGPP acts as a global hub in which research initiatives converge through project collaboration, events organization, and collaborative publications.